 Enter the postcard-worthy prospect you’ve been waiting for: the Golden Gate Bridge.
 The Bay Area’s trademark fogs have started to roll in, and the bridge’s iconic vermillion towers rise out of the mists like a modern Avalon.

 Indeed, this is an otherworldly view, and a fitting introduction to San Francisco.
 In spite of its controversial beginnings and constant need for maintenance, the Golden Gate Bridge has firmly planted itself in the hearts of citizens nationwide and in the annals of great engineering landmarks.
 Don’t believe us?
-Ask the tens of thousands who attended the bridge’s 75th anniversary festival in 2012.
+Ask the tens of thousands who attended the bridge’s 75th anniversary festival in 2012, or check out the Band of Bridges project – a commemoration of the Golden Gate’s 75th birthday.

 Stretching 4,200 feet over the Golden Gate Strait, this classic suspension bridge connects San Francisco to Marin County via not only California State Route 1, but also U.S. Route 101.
 The American Society of Civil Engineers has dubbed it one of the Wonders of the Modern World, and its innovative design and once record-breaking length surely make the title well-deserved.